SwissDataScienceCenter/renku/README.rst

 A public instance of **Renkulab** is available at https://renkulab.io, and several other deployments at various institutions.
-To start exploring Renku, feel free to try it out!
+To start exploring Renku, feel free to make an account try it out!
 You can follow the `first steps
 <https://renku.readthedocs.io/en/latest/tutorials/01_firststeps.html>`_ tutorial
 in python or R or `continue reading about the Renku project
 <https://renku.readthedocs.io/en/latest/introduction/index.html#renku-introduction>`_.